Ledger Wallet™ just got a major upgrade.

 KEY TAKEAWAYS:

-— Blind signing means confirming a smart contract interaction you can’t verify through a human-readable language.
+— Blind signing means confirming a crypto transaction you can’t understand or verify.

 Would you sign a contract you hadn’t read?
 Probably not.
 And if doing so sounds alarming to you, you’ve already grasped the problem we’re talking about.
 Blind signing, in its simplest form, means confirming a blockchain-based smart contract you don’t know the full details of – something that has become commonplace in crypto due to how the space has evolved.